ocademy-ai/machine-learning/open-machine-learning-jupyter-book/deep-learning/image-segmentation.md

 dataset, info = tfds.load('oxford_iiit_pet:3.*.*', with_info=True)
 ```

-In addition, the image color values are normalized to the range.
+In addition, the image color values are normalized to the range [0, 1].
 Finally, as mentioned above the pixels in the segmentation mask are labeled either {1, 2, 3}.
-For the sake of convenience, subtract 1 from the segmentation mask, resulting in labels that are : {0, 1, 2}.[0, 1]
+For the sake of convenience, subtract 1 from the segmentation mask, resulting in labels that are : {0, 1, 2}.

 ```{code-cell}
 def normalize(input_image, input_mask):